When is the autumnal equinox, what date does the autumnal equinox fall on and when does summer end?

 The autumnal equinox occurs in September each year, and in the northern hemisphere the date marks the end of summer and beginning of autumn.

 The Earth is tilted on its axis, meaning that as it orbits the Sun, the Sun illuminates the northern or southern hemisphere more depending on where the Earth is along its orbit.

-However, at two points in the year the Sun will illuminate the southern and southern hemispheres equally.
+However, at two points in the year the Sun will illuminate the northern and southern hemispheres equally.
 These are known as the equinoxes.

 In 2023 the autumnal equinox will occur on 23 September at 6:50am GMT (7:50am BST).

 There are three main different ways of defining autumn: astronomical, meteorological and phenological.

 Astronomically, the four seasons centre around the equinoxes and solstices.
 However, there is disagreement between those who see the equinox or solstice as the start of the season, and those who hold that it represents the middle of the season.